 Another NDCS staff member positive for COVID-19

 LINCOLN, Neb.
-(KOLN) - Director Scott R. Frakes announced on Friday that a staff member with the Nebraska Department of Correctional Services is positive for the coronavirus.
-The staff member is employed at the agency’s Central Office.
+(KOLN) -Director Scott R. Frakes announced on Saturday that a staff member with the Nebraska Department of Correctional Services is positive for the coronavirus.
+The staff member is employed at the Nebraska State Penitentiary.
 The person is self-isolating at home.

 Copyright 2020 KOLN.
 All rights reserved.